beladas1980-debug/NIRBHIK-DAS-/README.md

 Hi , Welcome to my profile.
-My name is NIRBHIK DAS
+My name is NIRBHIK DAS .
 I am a 3rd year student of Haldia Institute of Technology CSE Department .
-I have knowledge on C,C++,HTML,CSS
+I have knowledge on C,C++,HTML,CSS.
 I have an interest in Cricket so you can ask me about this .
 My hobby is listening music .
 ## 🌐 Socials: